Snow White with the Red Hair: Manga

 Snow White with the Red Hair is written and illustrated by Sorata Akizuki.
-It was serialized in Hakusensha's bi-monthly shōjo manga magazine, LaLa DX from August 10, 2006 to August 10, 2011, and later moved to the monthly LaLa in October 24, 2011 and is published in collected volumes by Hakusensha.
-As of May 2022, 25 volumes have been published in Japan.
+It was serialized in Hakusensha's bi-monthly shōjo manga magazine, LaLa DX from August 10, 2006, to August 10, 2011, and later moved to the monthly LaLa on October 24, 2011, and is published in collected volumes by Hakusensha.
+As of May 2025, 27 volumes have been published in Japan.
 The eleventh volume ranked 21st in Oricon's weekly manga ranking for the week of January 6, 2014.

 It has been licensed in North America by Viz Media, in France by Kana, and in Taiwan by Sharp Point Press.

 Volume list

 Anime

 An anime television series adaptation was announced in the 2015 April issue of Hakusensha's LaLa magazine.
 The anime adaptation was produced by Warner Bros., Hakusensha, Showgate, The Klockworx Co.
 Ltd., Hakuhodo DY Media Partners, Docomo Anime Store, BS Fuji, and Bones, which handled the animation.
 The anime was directed by Masahiro Andō and the script was written by Deko Akao with character designs by Kumiko Takahashi.
 The opening theme was "Yasashii Kibou" (やさしい希望) by Saori Hayami and the ending theme was "Kizuna ni Nosete" (絆にのせて) by Eyelis.
 Funimation licensed the series for streaming and DVD/Blu-Ray release in North America.
 AnimeLab acquired the streaming rights in Australia and New Zealand.
+Muse Communication licensed the series for streaming in Southeast Asia.
 An original anime DVD (OAD) was bundled with a limited edition release of the 15th manga volume, adapting three additional chapters of the manga (chapter 41, and both Volume 7's and 11's special chapters), which did not initially air on television.
 The OAD ending theme is "Ginsekai" (銀世界) by Eyelis.

 The second season of the anime television series aired in Japan from January 11, 2016 to March 28, 2016.
 The opening theme was "Sono Koe ga Chizu ni Naru" (その声が地図になる) by Saori Hayami and Ending theme was "Page ~Kimi to Tsudzuru Monogatari~" (ページ 〜君と綴る物語〜) by Eyelis.